yankostadinov/core/docs/glue42-core/01_what-is-glue42-core/03_core-concepts/03_cli/cli.md

 In this example, the user has a `lib` directory where he has put the built dist files of the `@glue42/worker-web` and `@glue42/gateway-web` packages.
 The CLI will use these locations (for serving and building) and will fail with an error if any of the files where not found.

 Here the user has also overwritten the default `route` to `"/shared/glue"`.
 This could be useful, if the user wishes to keep all shared resources like images, scripts, styles, etc and Glue42 Core files under the same base path.
-However now all Glue42 Clients need to be instructed where to find the Glue42 Core Environment files.
-For detailed information on how to do that head over to the Glue42 Client **TODO: LINK** section.
+However now all [**Glue42 Clients**](../glue42-client/index.html) need to be instructed where to find the [**Glue42 Core Environment**](../environment/index.html) files.
+For detailed information on how to do that head over to the [**Glue42 Clients**](../glue42-client/index.html) section.

 ### Server